 - Weights get updated by \(\delta w\)

-- \(\delta w\) is derived by taking first order derivative of loss function (gradient) and multiplying the output with negative (gradient descent) of learning rate.
-The output is what is shown in the above equation – product of learning rate, difference between actual and predicted value (perceptron output) and input value.
+- \(\delta w\) is derived by taking the first-order derivative of the loss function (gradient) and multiplying the output with negative (gradient descent) of learning rate.
+The output is what is shown in the above equation – the product of learning rate, the difference between actual and predicted value (perceptron output), and input value.

-- In this post, the weights are updated based on each training example such that perceptron can learn to predict closer to actual output for next input signal.
-This is also called as stochastic gradient descent (SGD).
+- In this post, the weights are updated based on each training example such that the perceptron can learn to predict closer to the actual output for the next input signal.
+This is also called stochastic gradient descent (SGD).
 Here is my post on stochastic gradient descent.
 That said, one could also try batch gradient descent to learn the weights of input signals.

 Perceptron Python Code Example

 In this section, we will look each of the steps described in previous section and understand the implementation with the Python code:

 - Input signals weighted and combined as net input: Input signals get multiplied with weights and the sum of all weighted input signal is taken.
 This sum is called as net input and would be fed into activation function.
 Here is the code for net input.
 Note the dot product of coefficients with input X. Coefficient is multiplied with 1 (bias element).

 ''' Net Input is sum of weighted input signals ''' def net_input(self, X): weighted_sum = np.dot(X, self.coef_[1:]) + self.coef_ return weighted_sum